 In acquiring an IHMM credential you would be joining a select group of distinguished professionals in the top 1% of their communities of practice.
 Earning IHMM Credentials can also provide many other benefits, including improved career prospects and enhanced earning power.
 According to a recent salary survey, the median annual base salary of individuals holding a credential from IHMM – is $100,000, about 20 percent greater than the median annual base salary of survey respondents who held no certification; $83,000.
 Further, when years of experience are taken into account, salaries are approximately10 percent higher for IHMM credential holders with 5 to 14 years experience than a professional with the same experience not holding a credential.

-A Certified Hazardous Materials Manager (CHMM®) credential from IHMM distinguishes your level of expertise and a commitment to your profession.
-Corporations, universities and government agencies depend on credentials to help them identify individuals who are driven to the continual learning of the nation’s environmental laws and regulations.
-Add a CHMM® credential to your resume and become a sought after professional.
+A Certified Hazardous Materials Manager (CHMM®) credential from IHMM is an “Environmental Professional” under EPA regulation 40 CFR §312.10 and distinguishes your level of expertise and a commitment to your profession.
+Corporations, universities, and government agencies depend on credentials to help them identify individuals who are driven to the continual learning of the nation’s environmental laws and regulations.
+Add a CHMM® credential to your resume and become a sought-after environmental professional.

 IHMM’s Certified Hazardous Materials Practitioner (CHMP®) credential recognizes the highest standard of proficiency for front-line hazardous materials workers.
 Acquiring the CHMP credential will provide added assurance to both you and your employer of the secure and proper handling and management of hazardous materials in the workplace.

 A CHMP® credential signals a level of competence and skill that is in high demand among employers today.